iamtamila/Testing_Feed_Reader/README.md

 ## Rules

+After opening 'index.html' file you'll see some URLs and Jasmine notes below it.
 There are 7 specs for Jasmine.
 By clicking one you'll see if there're errors in code.
 If code is passing all tests - Jasmine will show actual number of specs that are working: